What’s your Goal?

 5. Understand when to follow and when to lead

 These can be challenging.
 Sometimes there are questions we’d rather not ask or know the answer.
-Sometimes it’s easier to zone out than pay attention.
-Sometimes it’s difficult to plan or know when to follow someone else’s ideas and when to step up and lead with our own.
+At times it’s easier to zone out than pay attention.
+Other times, it’s difficult to plan or know when to follow someone else’s ideas and when to step up and lead with our own.

-We will continue to discuss goals in the next few weeks.
-In the meantime, how can you best begin 2016?
-By asking yourself, “how can my life be the best it can be”?
-Write down the big picture answers, and take small steps on the path towards the best possible you .
+Ask yourself, “how can my life be the best it can be”?
+What’s my goal here?
+Write down the big picture answers, and take small steps on the path towards the best possible you.

-I look forward to making progress on my own goals and encouraging you towards yours.
-Here’s to a wellness filled 2016!
+I look forward to making progress on my own goals and encouraging you towards yours this year!
+For more information on habits and goals check out my Brain Boosters books!

 Save